SpargatTeam/HyperZ/README.md

-# HyperZ the Spargat's own 3d engine
+# HyperX the Spargat's own 3d engine

 ## How it works?